microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 ## Introduction
 Welcome to Challenge-06!

-Data shared and aggregated using the FHIR standard offers rich analytics potential.

-In this challenge we will utilize FHIR data for analytics.
-The lesson will be broken into two sections:
+In this challenge, we will utilize FHIR data for analytics as well as provide an optional data visualization step for learners with access to Power BI.
-+ Data Analysis & Statistical Modeling
-+ Data Visualization and BI

 ## Background
-To improve Flu vaccine rates, health systems need to understand what factors influence the Flu vaccination rates.
-In this challenge you will explore the effect of gender or age on patients' receiving the Flu shot or not and visually explore geographic vaccination rates.
+Data aggregated using the FHIR standard offers rich analytics potential for all kinds of medical research, including public health research.
+Take, as an example, a public health campaign to increase Flu vaccination rates.
+In order to boost public interest in the Flu vaccine, public health officials first need to understand what factors are influencing the population's current Flu vaccination rates.
+In this challenge, we will be taking a look at how gender and/or age correspond with patients' Flu vaccination rates, and as a bonus we will be using Power BI to visualize vaccination rates across a geographic area.

 ## 1. Data Analysis and Statistical Modeling
 Discover if gender or age has an effect on completion of a Flu shot